codurance/site/_posts/2016-03-01-Docker-meets-Continuous-Deployment.md

 ## Build

-We need to build something before we will be able to create any docker image.
-The first step in our **Continuous Deployment** pipeline would be to build our application.
+As a first step in our Continuous Deployment pipeline, before we even think about Docker images, we need to build our application.
 In this step we will download the source code, run all **tests** and produce an **artifact** containing all elements required to start and run our application.

 This build configuration is not very different to a step in a Continuous Deployment pipeline without **Docker**.
 Alongside common parameters we have to define **artifacts** which will be generated after each build run.
 We are going to use them as a base for next steps in the pipeline.